-Hallmark University will accept course credits that apply to a student's program through "Course Credit by Examination," such as, College Level Exam Program (CLEP), Advanced Placement Program (AP), ACT Proficiency Examination Program (PEP), and DANTES-SF-498.
-Students must submit official documentation of successfully passing the "Course Credit by Examination" within the first grading period of active attendance. at Hallmark University.
+Hallmark University acknowledges and accepts course credits earned through "Course Credit by Examination," including programs such as the College Level Exam Program (CLEP), Advanced Placement Program (AP), ACT Proficiency Examination Program (PEP), and DANTES-SF-498.
+Students are required to submit official documentation confirming the successful completion of the "Course Credit by Examination" within the initial grading period of active attendance at Hallmark University.

-Credit by "Course Credit by Examination" credits are shown on the Hallmark University transcript with a "CC" grade count as both attempted and earned credit hours.
-These credits will not be used in evaluating Student Academic Progress and will not be used in calculating the University cumulative grade point average.
-Any disputes regarding transfer credits will follow the Student Grievance, Complaint, or Appeals Policy.
+Credits obtained through "Course Credit by Examination" are reflected on the Hallmark University transcript with a "CC" grade, counting as both attempted and earned credit hours.
+It's important to note that these credits will not impact the evaluation of Student Academic Progress and will not be factored into the calculation of the University cumulative grade point average.

+In the event of any disputes related to transfer credits, the procedures outlined in the Student Grievance, Complaint, or Appeals Policy will be followed for resolution.